wooorm/lowlight/readme.md

 This package uses [`highlight.js`][highlight-js] for syntax highlighting and outputs objects (ASTs) instead of a string of HTML.
-It optionally supports about 190+ programming languages.
+It can support 190+ programming languages.

 ## When should I use this?